Biggest strike in history of nursing taking place across the NHS

 On the picket line outside St Thomas’ Hospital in Westminster, central London, some nurses held placards bearing messages such as “It’s time to pay nursing staff a fair wage” and “Staff shortages cost lives”.

+Health correspondent Eleanor Hayward tweeted: “She says she supports striking nurses and ministers must reach an ‘urgent resolution’ with the nursing union over pay.”

+Dame Ruth would be the most senior NHS leader to support the strikes.

-Outside Aintree University Hospital in Liverpool, nurses began joining the picket line from 7.30am, with many holding placards with slogans such as “You clapped for us, now act for us” and “If nurses are out here, there’s something wrong in there”.
+Outside Aintree University Hospital in Liverpool, many nurses held placards bearing slogans such as “You clapped for us, now act for us” and “If nurses are out here, there’s something wrong in there”.

 One nurse, Pamela Jones, told PA: “I’m striking today because I’ve been nursing for 32 years; within those 32 years the changes have been astronomical.